Dental Sealants: The basics.

 But any kind of tooth might have some type of surface irregularity that tends to trap debris and therefore makes it a good candidate for this procedure.

-- Beyond just tooth anatomy, a dentist will evaluate additional factors that may place the person at elevated risk for pit and fissure decay.
+- Beyond just tooth anatomy, a dentist will evaluate additional factors that may place the person at high risk for pit and fissure decay.

 - As explained above, any tooth that has already developed incipient decay is certainly a candidate for a sealant.
 Placing one may avoid the need for a filling later on.